snarkbe/snarkbe/README.md

-- 👋 Hi, I’m @snarkbe
+- 👋 Hi, I’m @snarkbe.
+I live in Belgium.
-- 👀 I’m interested in ... biohacking
+- 👀 I’m interested in ... biohacking, tattoos, piercings, implants
 - 🌱 I’m currently learning to improve ...
-Bicep ... both on my body and on Azure!
+Bicep ... both on my body and on Azure !
+- ☁️ But I do a lot of other things in the Cloud, mostly IaC.
+And a bit on AWS too.
-- 📫 How to reach me ...
-Twitter @SnarkBe
+- 📫 How to reach me ... on BlueSky: @snarkbe.bsky.social, on X: @SnarkBe

 <!---
 snarkbe/snarkbe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.